 Google on the other hand, was said to take much less time, but by personal experience to search for content on the Android Market, I can only find DVD Jon’s post quite on the line.
 There are a number of applications that are, if not entirely, on the verge of frauds, that got easily approved.

 On the other hand, as soon as Google was found to add to the Froyo terms of services the fact that they reserve the option of remotely killing an application, tons of users cried foul.
 Just like they did for Apple, that also has the same capability and has been exercising it for applications that were later found not to agree with their terms of services.

 A note here: you might not like the way Apple insists on telling you what you should or should not use.
 I understand it pretty well, and that’s one of the reasons why I don’t use an iPhone.
 On the other hand, I don’t think you can say that Apple is doing something evil by doing so.
 Their platform, their choice; get a different platform for a different choice.

 So there are a number of people who think that Apple’s policy in reviewing application is evil (and Google’s allowing possible frauds is a-ok), and in both cases, the remote killswitch is something nasty and a way for them to censor the content for whatever evil plan they have.
 That points a black light on both of them, doesn’t it?
 But Mozilla should be fine, shouldn’t it?

-I was sincerely wondering what those people who always find a way to despise “big companies” like Apple and Google at the same time, asking their users to choose “freer” alternatives (often times with worse problems) would think while I was reading Netcraft’s report of the malware addon found on the Mozilla index.
+I was honestly wondering what those people who always find a way to despise “big companies” like Apple and Google at the same time, asking their users to choose “freer” alternatives (oftentimes with worse problems) would think while I was reading Netcraft’s report of the malware addon found on the Mozilla index.